Redevelopment and PURA

 The Colorado Urban Renewal Law (C.R.S.
 31-25-101) governs PURA and all of the state’s urban renewal authorities.
 It identifies the criteria under which an area can be found to be blighted and thus eligible for redevelopment using TIF.
 Under the law, urban renewal authorities can use TIF only when the blight criteria contained in the law are met.

-The urban renewal law also gives PURA and other redevelopment agencies the ability to use eminent domain to assemble private property for the purpose of accomplishing a redevelopment project.
-PURA uses eminent domain only as a tool of last resort when attempts to acquire private property through negotiation fail.
+The urban renewal law gives PURA and other redevelopment agencies the ability to use eminent domain to assemble private property to accomplish a redevelopment project.
+PURA uses eminent domain as a tool of last resort when attempts to acquire private property through negotiation fail.
 Refer to Section 5 below for more information about eminent domain.

 Under the law, PURA and other redevelopment agencies may not levy taxes.